aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 ## How Does Provisioning V2 Work?

-To support Provisioning V2, Rancher directly embeds the upstream CAPI controllers into Rancher.
+In Provisioning V2, Rancher directly embeds the upstream CAPI controllers into Rancher.

 Then, it defines a set of Provisioning V2's controllers that implement [all of the providers that CAPI supports](./01_capi_providers.md) and adds additional functionality that offers advantages over existing vanilla CAPI-provider solutions, such as providing support for the following features.